Behavior Score Prediction in Resting-State Functional MRI by Deep State Space Modeling: Conclusion

 \section{Conclusion}

-In this work, we sought to advance the understanding and prediction of cognitive performance in AD by leveraging rs-fMRI data with behavioral scores such as MoCA, average memory, and average language metrics.
-By systematically evaluating the predictive power of both functional connectivity and multivariate timeseries data, we addressed limitations in prior studies which focused exclusively on functional connectivity.
-Our deep learning approach, based on state space modeling, demonstrated superior performance in predicting behavioral metrics, underscoring the value of temporal dynamics present in rs-fMRI data.
-Furthermore, NeuroMamba achieved remarkable few-shot transfer performance on ADNI data indicating that only a few subjects are needed when finetuning the MADRC pretrained model to out of domain datasets such as ADNI which is important for real-world usability.
-These results highlight the potential for integrating machine learning with neuroimaging for early intervention of cognitive decline by techniques such as HD-tDCS while simultaneously offering deeper biological insights into AD progression.
+In this work, we sought to advance understanding and prediction of cognitive performance in AD by leveraging rs-fMRI data alongside behavioral scores, including MoCA, average memory, and average language metrics.
+By systematically evaluating the predictive power of both functional connectivity and multivariate timeseries data, we addressed limitations in prior studies that focused exclusively on functional connectivity.
+Our deep learning approach, based on state space modeling, demonstrated superior performance in predicting behavioral metrics, underscoring the value of temporal dynamics in rs-fMRI data.
+Furthermore, NeuroMamba achieved a remarkable few-shot transfer performance on ADNI data, indicating that only a few subjects are needed when finetuning the MADRC-pretrained model on out-of-domain datasets such as ADNI, which is important for real-world usability.
+These results highlight the potential to integrate machine learning with neuroimaging to support early intervention for cognitive decline, using techniques such as HD-tDCS, while simultaneously offering deeper biological insights into AD progression.

-However, there are limitations with this proposed approach.
+However, this proposed approach has limitations.
 The R values across the behavior scores are modest, indicating possible limitations with using \emph{resting-state} fMRI to analyze cognition scores.
-It is likely that \emph{task-based} fMRI, where a patient performs some task under the scanner, could better ``stress'' the networks in the brain revealing a more significant relationship between key regions and behavior metrics.
-For future work, one can explore face name association \cite{facename} and object location association \cite{objectlocation} tasks within a \emph{task-based} functional MRI framework to compare against the findings in this work and gain more insights by systematically contrasting resting-state and task-based functional activity.
+It is likely that \emph{task-based} fMRI, in which a patient performs a task under the scanner, could better ``stress'' brain networks, revealing a stronger relationship between key regions and behavioral metrics.
+For future work, one can explore face-name association \cite{facename} and object-location association \cite{objectlocation} tasks within a \emph{task-based} functional MRI framework to compare with the findings in this work and gain further insights by systematically contrasting resting-state and task-based functional activity.